-The Missouri Department of Mental Health has a statewide campaign to spread awareness and educate Missourians on this life saving service.
+The Missouri Department of Mental Health has launched a statewide campaign to spread awareness and educate Missourians on this life saving service.
 Within this toolkit you will find graphics, videos, print materials, and more.
 These are available for you to share with friends, family, local organizations, and anyone else who may need it.
+Help spread the word about 988 and save lives.